-For alpine climbing more than 20 peaks below 6,500m are opened in Nepal.
+For alpine climbing, more than 20 peaks below 6,500m are opened in Nepal.
 There is no need of prior mountaineering experience to climb these peaks below 6,500m.
 The only required thing is your mental and physical strength.

 The best time for the event is September to February.
 You do not need any experience for paragliding as our instructor/pilot will give you detail briefing before the glide.

 After trekking, probably, white water rafting is another adventure sports that tourists like to experience here.
-The rivers flowing from Himalaya have high current which makes rafting more thrilling.
+The rivers flowing from Himalaya have a high current which makes rafting more thrilling.
 The river grades are from 4- to 4+.
 Among various rivers, Trishuli and Bhote Koshi are the very much preferred for rafting.

 Trishuli River is famous for white water rafting in Nepal.
 It begins from Gosaikunda and is mixed with other rivers.
 The rapids of Trishuli River and various points en route is very much thrilling for anyone.
 You also enjoy luxurious camps and wonderful off-river activities while on rafting.
-You will raft at least of 20 kilometers here.
+You will raft at least 20 kilometers here.

 With an increased desired for mountain climbing, rock climbing is getting popular among locals and foreigners.
 It is one of the common sporting events in the country.
 It can be experienced throughout the year.
-In natural state, Northern Nepal is a prime destination for rock climbing.
+In the natural state, Northern Nepal is a prime destination for rock climbing.

-In last five years, the figure for mountain biking tourist has been tripled.
+In the last five years, the figure for mountain biking tourist has been tripled.
 It is reported that more than 150,000 tourists are enjoying mountain biking in this Himalayan Nation.

 Suspension bridge of Bhote Koshi River near Nepal-Tibet border is the only site for Bungee Jumping.
-It is the second highest bungee jump site in the world with an elevation of 160m.
+It is the second-highest bungee jump site in the world with an elevation of 160m.

 The site was chosen and designed by New Zealand's leading bungee consultants.
 It is operated by some of the most experienced jump masters.
-The business operating group puts safety first as it is told that it is mishap-proof event.
+The business operating group puts safety first as it is told that it is the mishap-proof event.

-Note: All of the events under Adventure Sports are tailor made.
-For further details and queries you may contact us.
+Note: All of the events under Adventure Sports are tailor-made.
+For further details and queries, you may contact us.